iAmmar7/penmit/README.md

 ## Features

 - **Local-first** - any Ollama model, fully offline, no data leaves your machine
+- **Secret redaction** - automatically scans your diff for API keys, tokens, passwords, and private keys before sending to any cloud provider
 - **Cloud support** - Ollama Cloud, Anthropic (Claude), or OpenAI; keys go directly to the provider, never to any `penmit` server
 - **No vendor lock-in** - switch providers anytime with a single flag
 - **Staged diff only** - only reads what you've staged; never touches your full repo